 - Enjoying the city holiday lights at 5:30 am when everyone is sleeping instead fighting the evening crowds.

 - 31 Days of Gifts You so Deserve.
 I’m bringing this advent calendar for your inbox back again this year.
-Watch for an invitation for this delightful experience next week.
+Watch for an invitation for this delightful experience coming soon.

 I will be saying yes to delight this year.
 Make a list of what delights you.
 That’s your yes list.

 Saying yes to leaving the dishes in the sink

 It’s been our wintertime tradition to eat a big breakfast, head out to the slopes early to ski and leave the dirty dishes in the sink.
 I used to feel bad for leaving them but not anymore.
 The mountains are calling and the dishes can wait.
 What do you want to do instead of the dishes?
 That’s your yes list too.